 - Independent Chair

-- Mid & West Wales Fire & Rescue Authority
+- Mid and West Wales Fire and Rescue Authority

 - Fire Brigades Union x 2